dotnet/android/Documentation/project-docs/ApkSizeRegressionChecks.md

 # How to resolve regression

-* Check whether the size change is result of unwanted changes and in this case fix the source of the regression.
+* Check whether the size change is result of unwanted changes and in such case fix the source of the regression.

 * If the size change is intended (for example size decrease as result of optimization or reasonable increase after runtime update/bump), the reference files need to be updated.

+The new reference files can be obtained from the test results archive - artifact of the CI build.
+Or they can be obtained from local build using the `build-tools/scripts/UpdateApkSizeReference.ps1` script.

-The reference files are located in `src\Xamarin.Android.Build.Tasks\Tests\Xamarin.ProjectTools\Resources\Base` directory.
+The reference files itself are located in `src\Xamarin.Android.Build.Tasks\Tests\Xamarin.ProjectTools\Resources\Base` directory.
 During the test run, we save `.apkdesc` files, with current sizes.
-Copy these files to the above mentioned directory to become new reference.

-This can be done for example in the powershell:

-    Get-ChildItem -r -Filter Build*apkdesc .\bin\TestDebug\temp\BuildReleaseArm64* | Copy-Item -Destination src\Xamarin.Android.Build.Tasks\Tests\Xamarin.ProjectTools\Resources\Base\
+These files can be used a new reference.
+The 4 files are named like this:

+    .../Base/BuildReleaseArm64SimpleDotNet.apkdesc
+    .../Base/BuildReleaseArm64SimpleLegacy.apkdesc
+    .../Base/BuildReleaseArm64XFormsDotNet.apkdesc
+    .../Base/BuildReleaseArm64XFormsLegacy.apkdesc

+Note that the new reference files need to be obtained from Xamarin Android build, built with Release configuration.